-The primary market for this device is researchers who wish to run experiments in a microgravity environment which fits within the dimensions of a 1U or 3U CubeSat.
+The primary market for this device is researchers who wish to run experiments in a

 The secondary markets for this device include middle and high schoolers who wish to replicate our design and conduct microgravity experiments of their own.
 Further secondary markets include private companies/organizations that wish to purchase/use our design for testing.